 Therefore, references to artificially intelligent robots will usually describe robots designed to achieve some of these ‘intelligent’ tasks or functions.

-Robots Within Hospitality Industry
+Robots Within the Hospitality Industry

-Part of the reason why robots have emerged as a popular technology trend within the hospitality industry is because ideas of automation and self-service are playing an increasingly vital role in the customer experience.
+Part of the reason why robots have emerged as a popular technology trend within the hospitality industry is that ideas of automation and self-service are playing an increasingly vital role in the customer experience.
 The use of robots can lead to improvements in terms of speed, cost-effectiveness, and even accuracy.
 According to the Hospitality Robots Market Analysis Reports by TechNavio, the hospitality robots market size worldwide is projected to grow at a CAGR of 12.13% between 2022 and 2027.

 For example, chatbots allow a hotel or travel company to provide 24/7 support through online chat or instant messaging services, even when staff would be unavailable, delivering extremely swift response times.
 Meanwhile, a robot used during check-in can speed up the entire process, reducing congestion.